• Skip to primary navigation

-Self-care is often looked at as pampering activities that focus on your physical wellbeing.
-Actually, all parts of us, be it physical, spiritual, emotional and mental needs good habits to better cope with stress.
+Self-care is often looked at as pampering activities that focus on your physical well-being.
+Actually, all parts of us, be it physical, spiritual, emotional and mental need good habits to better cope with stress.

 Stress has become a way of life for many of us.
-We glorify our “busyness” and wear our stressful hustle as a badge of honor.
+We glorify our “busyness” and wear our stressful hustle as a badge of honour.

 But, we also give stress an undeserved bad name.